Hedgefog/cs-snow-wars/README.md

 - Snowball - deals 50 damage on hit
 - Slightshot - allows you to shoot snowballs with extra controlled power
-- Lemon Juice - adds radius damage to your snowballs.
-It's yellow for a reason and enemies find it humiliating.
+- Lemon Juice - adds radius damage to your snowballs, it's yellow for a reason and enemies find it humiliating
 - Down Jacket - reduces taken damage
-- Surprise Box - SURPRISE, but in the box.
+- Surprise Box - SURPRISE, but in the box

 ### 🔽 Download latest:
 - [Releases](../../releases)